uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/early-years-teaching-training.md

 You’ll need to achieve Early Years Teacher Status (EYTS).
 This is different from Qualified Teacher Status (QTS), which is the equivalent for teaching children aged 3 to 18.

-Your training will enable you to meet the [Teachers’ Standards (Early Years)](https://www.gov.uk/government/publications/early-years-teachers-standards).
+Your training will enable you to meet the [early years teachers' standards](https://www.gov.uk/government/publications/early-years-teachers-standards).

 To start early years teacher training, you’ll need these qualifications (or to demonstrate an equivalent standard):